Thales3006/Mineclone/README.md

 this library is available [here](https://glad.dav1d.de).

 As the shading language to comunicate with the GPU, the [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language) language was used, as it is simple and resembles C/C++ language style.

+Collisions were also added and simple physics to imitate minecraft's survival mode.

 ## Example